Get Up To 35% OFF & Free Delivery

 When your dog becomes more confident and begins to realize they can ask for what they want at the push of a button, they may get a little cheeky and start to press the button excessively until they get what they want.

 It is important to discourage this behavior.
+Only correct, target behaviors should be rewarded, and if your dog is pressing the button in the wrong way – such as excessively or inappropriately – do not reinforce this.
 Just because your dog asks for a treat or playtime does not mean it is always feasible at the time, and so they need to know that just because they can ask for it, it doesn’t mean they will always get it.

 It is important to praise your dog regularly during their training to keep them interested and eager to continue with desired behaviors.
 Whether they just learnt to push a new button or are displaying that they are generally receptive to new learning, keep some good treats on hand to give them incentive to keep going.